wmonighe/bestballranks/README.md

 ## Usage

 Open `index.html` in a modern web browser.
-The page will fetch data from the public spreadsheet and populate the table with the following columns:
+The page will fetch data from the public spreadsheet and populate the table with the following columns.
+Above the table are slider controls that let you adjust the weighting of each metric when calculating the **Rating** value.
+Move the sliders and click **Update** to recompute ratings.

-- **Rating** (average of wmonighe, ADP, fantasy points, and sentiment percentiles)
+- **Rating** (weighted combination of wmonighe, ADP, fantasy points and sentiment percentiles)
 - **Player**
 - **Team**
 - **Position**